strategineer/personal-website/content/blog/2023-01-02/index.md

 # Triangle Strategy

-As a longtime fan of the Fire Emblem series (ignoring the most recent mainline entry which is a grooming simulator with terribly broken tactical combat, AKA Fire Emblem: Three Houses),  I'm always looking for tactical strategy games with gripping narratives that give me a reason to keep pushing through mentally taxing tactical gameplay.
+As a longtime fan of the Fire Emblem series (ignoring the most recent mainline entry which is a grooming simulator with terribly broken tactical combat, AKA Fire Emblem: Three Houses),  I'm always looking for tactical strategy games with gripping narratives that give me a reason to keep pushing through their mentally taxing tactical gameplay.

 Triangle Strategy is exactly that and more.
 It tells a story of political intrigue (think Game of Thrones with less fucking) where you play the role of a lord surrounded by your retinue.
 Shit hits the fan and you're quickly thrust into a series of tactical fights interspersed with dialogue.
-At many key inflection points in the story, you are given the opportunity to make choices about what you and crew will do next.
-But, you don't simply make a choice and move on with the story, you actually have to convince your advisors that your choice is the right one.
+At many key inflection points in the story, you are given the opportunity to make choices about what you and your crew will do next.
+But, you don't simply make a choice and move on with the story, you have to convince your advisors that your choice is the right one.
 At the end of your deliberations, there's a vote and whatever choice gets the most votes is the one you make together.

 This encourages you to pay attention to the story (which is already pretty engaging to begin with) and get to know your advisors, to know what kinds of arguments you'll be able to convince them with.
 Sometimes, discussing a choice with your advisors will lead you to changing your own mind about what the "correct" choice is.
 Initially, I thought that this "Scales of Conviction" system was going to be a gimmick but it actually works much better in practice then I thought it would.

 Also, they've absolutely nailed the tactical fights.
 Each character brings something to the table, and it's up to you as their leader to choose who to use, when and how.
 The different environments and objectives you're given drastically change how you need to play to succeed, keeping combat interesting throughout the long playtime (~35h).

 Suprisingly, unlike most other games in this genre, the user experience (UX) just works.
 Controlling your troops has never been easier and because you're spending so much time doing this, that's a really good thing.
-I won't be able to play tactical strategy games like this unless they have absolutely banger UX like Triangle Strategy does.
+I won't be able to play tactical strategy games like this anymore unless they have absolutely banger UX like Triangle Strategy does.

 # Against the Storm